nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `AgentSee` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a client**
+**Use case: Delete a seller**

 **MSS**

-1. User requests to list clients
+1. User requests to list sellers
-2. AddressBook shows a list of clients
+2. System shows a list of sellers
-3. User requests to delete a specific client in the list
+3. User requests to delete a specific seller in the list
-4. AddressBook deletes the client
+4. System deletes the seller

+Use case ends

+**Extensions**

+* 3a.
+System detects an error in User input.
+  * 3a1.
+System shows an error message.

+    Use case resumes from step 3.

-**Use case: Add a client**
+**Use case: Add a seller**

 **MSS**

-1. User types in client information
+1. User types in seller information
-2. AddressBook adds the new client
+2. System adds the new seller

-    Use case ends.
+Use case ends

 **Extensions**

 * 1a.
-The wrong format is used.
+System detects an error in User input.

   * 1a1.
 System shows an error message.

-    Use case resumes at step 1.

-* 1b.
-A duplicate client is entered.

-    * 1b.
-System shows an error message.

-      Use case resumes at step 1.
+    Use case resumes from step 1.

-*{More to be added}*

-**Use case: Edit a client**

-*{More to be added}*

-**Use case: Delete a client**

 *{More to be added}*

 ### Non-Functional Requirements